 As you’d expect, neither Facebook nor Chatfuel will allow you to deploy a bot that contains offensive or objectionable content.
 This includes but is not limited to hate speech, violent content, and adult content.
 Anything that “promotes or facilitates gambling” is prohibited by Facebook too, unless authorized with written permission.
 By simply creating a bot that shares nothing but helpful, wholesome messaging relevant to your audience, you should be able to comply with this rule easily.

 #3.
 Obey timing and content rules for messaging subscribers.

 #4.
-Send a sponsored message if you want to drive promotional re-engagements with customers you already have open conversations with.
+Send a sponsored message to drive promotional reengagements with customers you already have open conversations with.

 Note that while the tagged messages mentioned earlier are free for your business to send, sponsored messages require payment just like Facebook ads.
-You can create, pay for, and send these messages through Facebook Ads Manager by following these steps, or watching the video below:
+Check out our blog post Sponsored Messages 101 to learn everything you need to know about creating, sending, and optimizing this ad type.

 #5.
 Collect and handle personal user data carefully.

 - Details about what data you gather, and for what purpose

 - Information about how the data is stored